emgrotto/CS5800-Navigating-Portland/final_report.md

 ## Conclusion

-Our team this time successfully implemented the algorithms and modules we have learnt in this algorithm course.
+Our team successfully implemented the algorithms and modules we have learnt in this algorithm course.
 Our project closely connects to people who live in Portland and by applying it they can make a plan for amenities in one time without considering their changing plan.
 The real-time data collection is our first and biggest challenge during the process of our project, the choices of vertices and the weight of edges, and the way of building the graph etc. Besides that, when applying the algorithm in this project, the graph’s situation and people's needs in real life makes our project cannot only rely on the single pair of vertices which use the shortest path of dijkstra's algorithm to calculate what we need.
 And the same of applying floyd warshall algorithm to our project.
 In the future research of our project, there are some changes we can do to make it more adaptable to people’s needs.
 Such as the graph can be a dynamic one, which means there will be more vertices and edges in it.
 And we can also provide the dijkstra's algorithm version for those who only visit one place each time.
 Or floyd warshall algorithm version for people’s frequent go and out needs.
 However, there are still some weaknesses and limitations of our project, first of all, the whole graph we built has some limitations, because we only take some important locations to apply the Christofides algorithm, people in their real life can be various and the same of their destinations.
 Besides that, the accuracy of vertices and edges is still our priority thing to consider if people apply their places with our project.
 And the graph here is totally static, the dynamic graph maybe more attached to our life.